NBA Basketball Box Scores

 -

-Dallas will play their next game on the road against Portland.
-The Mavericks have a W/L % of .143 after a win and .286 after a loss.
+Atlanta will play their next game on the road against Minnesota.
+The Hawks have a W/L % of .600 after a win and .400 after a loss.